 - Eye irrigation — mechanical irritation

-Irritation is considered minor (eg from swimming pool chlorination or noxious fumes), whereas chemical splash or traumatic conjunctivitis are often more serious.
+Irritation is considered minor (eg, from swimming pool chlorination or noxious fumes), whereas chemical splash or traumatic conjunctivitis is often more serious.

 What are the symptoms and signs of conjunctivitis?

 Conjunctivitis is a diagnosis of exclusion.
 All forms of conjunctivitis are characterised by: